JohnWillisUK/Hedgehog-Lab-Test/deployment-guide.md

 cd Hedgehog-Lab-Test
 ----------------.-------------------

-2. Build and run the containers:
+2. Build and run the containers: (Ensure Docker Desktop is running)

 -------- In a bash terminal-------- docker-compose up --build